DeepSingh93/Python-DSA/README.md

 #Now update the tail element with previous and next
 #ELEMENT ADDED SUCCESSFULLY
 #Updating the head of the linkedlist
 Printing both prev and next values for the current node
 #--- Begin printing of elements of previous and next values ---
 Current node ==> 5 ,Previous Value : Null ,Next value : 4
+Current node ==> 4 ,Previous Value : 5 ,Next value : 3
+Current node ==> 3 ,Previous Value : 4 ,Next value : 2
+Current node ==> 2 ,Previous Value : 3 ,Next value : 1
+Current node ==> 1 ,Previous Value : 2 ,Next value : Null
+#--- END printing of elements of previous and next values ---
+#--- Begin insertion at begining
+#Creating node object
+#node created
+#Check if first element or not
+#It's the first element
+#Element Added
+#Getting temp value of head
+#--- BEGIN PRINTING OF ELEMENTS ---
+1
+#--- END OF PRINTING OF ELEMENTS ---
+#--- Begin insertion at begining
+#Creating node object
+#node created
+#Check if first element or not
+#It's not the first element, adding the element
+#Getting temp value of head
+#--- BEGIN PRINTING OF ELEMENTS ---
+2
+1
+#--- END OF PRINTING OF ELEMENTS ---
+#--- Begin insertion at begining
+#Creating node object
+#node created
+#Check if first element or not
+#It's not the first element, adding the element
+#Getting temp value of head
+#--- BEGIN PRINTING OF ELEMENTS ---
+3
+2
+1
+#--- END OF PRINTING OF ELEMENTS ---
+#--- Begin insertion at begining
+#Creating node object
+#node created
+#Check if first element or not
+#It's not the first element, adding the element
+#Getting temp value of head
+#--- BEGIN PRINTING OF ELEMENTS ---
+4
+3
+2
+1
+#--- END OF PRINTING OF ELEMENTS ---
+#--- Begin insertion at begining
+#Creating node object
+#node created
+#Check if first element or not
+#It's not the first element, adding the element
+Printing both prev and next values for the current node
+#--- Begin printing of elements of previous and next values ---
+Current node ==> 5 ,Previous Value : Null ,Next value : 4